mlswg/mls-protocol/draft-ietf-mls-protocol.md

     return k-1

 # The level of a node in the tree.
 Leaves are level 0, their
-# parents are level 1, etc.  If a nodes children are at different
+# parents are level 1, etc.  If a node's children are at different
 # level, then its level is the max level of its children plus one.
 def level(x):
     if x & 0x01 == 0: